Vita0818/Outposts/FORGIS_TASK.md

 You are running inside Forgis.

-This is a focused visual refinement pass for the existing Kikaria-Android project.
+This is a focused run-fix pass for the existing Kikaria-Android project.

-The current Android app already runs, and the latest home screen direction is broadly correct.
-However, it is still not close enough to the original Kikaria iOS experience.

-Your task is to improve the Android home screen's visual fidelity and product feeling by studying the source project and making your own design/implementation decisions.
+The latest Android UI refinement result does not run correctly.
+Your task is to diagnose and repair the current Android project so that it can build, install, and launch again, while preserving the current visual direction as much as possible.

 Do not perform a new migration.

-Do not rewrite the whole project.
+Do not redesign the whole app.

-Do not add unrelated features.
+Do not add major new features.

+Do not rewrite the project from scratch.

 Do not modify the source repository.